lhcb/impactkit-proceedings/contrib-04-HOP-LoKi-Functor/ProceedingHOP.md

 getpack Phys/LoKiPhys
 ```

 Now you will be asked about the version of package you want to download.
 At the time of writing of this tutorial the reliably working version was `v11r7` so choose that one.
 This creates a new `Phys/LoKiPhys` containing the LoKiPhys code.
 According to the usual LHCb convention the C++ files are located in the `src` directory and header files are in the `LoKi` directory.
 The various LoKi functors are logically grouped in `Particles*.{cpp,h}` files.
 The files where we implemented our new HOP LoKi functor is `Particles38.{cpp,h}`, since these files already contain the MCorrected (CORRM) and MCorrectedWithBestVertex (BPVCORRM) functors, which will serve as a skeleton for our new functor.
-MCorrectedWithBestVertex implicitly takes the best primary vertex of $B$, whereas the MCorrected takes the primary vertex of $B$ as an input argument.
+MCorrectedWithBestVertex implicitly takes the best primary vertex of $B$, whereas the MCorrected uses the primary vertex that is provided as an input argument.
 Following this example, we also create two new LoKi functors: BremMCorrected (HOPM) and BremMCorrectedWithBestVertex (BPVCORRM).

-The first algorithm we developed looks for all the children (of all generations) of $B$ and creates three lists:
+The algorithm we developed looks for all the children (of all generations) of $B$ and creates three lists:

 1. one containing all the non-electron children;
 2. one containing all the particles that have only electrons and/or positrons as childrens;